 - Native IO socket readers are much faster than pure java threads.
 So check the box that says enable native IO.

 - 25 to 65 are optimal for Execute threads.

 - A stuck thread cannot be released without rebooting the jvm.
-When all the threads in the server are stuck, the server’s health is flagged as critical.
-Nodemanager can be set to automatically restart a server that is critical.
+When all the threads in the server are stuck, the server's health is flagged as critical.
+Nodemanager can be set to automatically restart a critical server.